Azure-Samples/video-analyzer-postman/README.md

 description: "Samples to show how to use Postman to call the Azure Video Analyzer management API."
 ---

-# Azure Video Analyzer REST API Postman samples
+# Deprecated - Azure Video Analyzer REST API Postman samples

+We’re retiring the Azure Video Analyzer preview service, you're advised to transition your applications off of Video Analyzer by 01 December 2022.
+This repo is no longer being maintained.

+## Introduction

 [Postman](https://www.postman.com) is an API platform for building and using APIs.
 Using the Postman application is great way to try out and familiarize yourself with the [Video Analyzer management REST APIs](https://docs.microsoft.com/rest/api/videoanalyzer/) without writing code using one of the SDKs, such as .NET or Python.